aren227/TheWitness-LockScreen/README.md

 ---------------
 - [x] Implement basic puzzle panels and rules.
 - [x] Implement Bloom effect.
-- [ ] Implement the subtractive blocks rule (i hate this rule).
+- [ ] Implement the subtractive blocks rule.
-- [ ] Clearly implement the elimination rule (i have literally no idea).
+- [ ] Clearly implement the elimination rule.
 - [ ] Add more random puzzle generators.
 - [x] Implement a puzzle that can be validated with user registered pattern.
 - [ ] Implement a custom puzzle editor.